Grants

 Organizations that meet the following criteria are eligible:

-Utilizes community organizing as a primary strategy
+Utilize community organizing as a primary strategy

 Black-led organizations addressing racial injustice; if ally-led, the organization addresses anti-Blackness